Final big busy broadcast hour performed by me, Rush Lynn Boy, your highly trained broadcast specialist, unique in the world of media.

 I don't think it's illegitimate to look into it.

-See how this is all gonna it doesn't matter what the answer is, because the answer is years down the road.
+It doesn't matter what the answer is, because the answer is years down the road.

-I mean, you let people who can write 75,000 word blog posts on what natural born citizen means.
+I mean, you let people who can write 75,000-word blog posts on what natural-born citizen means.

 So that's what's going on.

-And it's right on his website.
+And it's on his website.

-I don't know what kind of an ad by supports it, but it's on his website, and the left is apoplectic over this.
+I don't know what kind of an ad buy supports it, but it's on his website.

 Our goal is eternity.

-The ability to live alongside our creator for all time, to accept the free gift of salvation offered to us by Jesus Christ.
+To accept the free gift of salvation offered to us by Jesus Christ.

 The struggle on a daily basis as a Christian is to remind ourselves of this.

-The purpose of our life is to cooperate with God's plan to those who much has been given, much is expected.
+The purpose of our life is to cooperate with God's plan.

 And we will be asked to account for that.